vnl2k/encryptsync/README.md

 How-to guide from GitHub on creating new key pair is also available [here](https://help.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key).

 ## Future work
+0. Add wizard to generate the _rc_ config file.
-0. Add **CLI**/GUI allowing decryption of all or part of the data; possibly allow syncing encrypted files back.
+1. Add **CLI**/GUI allowing decryption of all or part of the data; possibly allow syncing encrypted files back.
-1. Allow the server to compare source and target folders when initialized:
+2. Allow the server to compare source and target folders when initialized:
     * one way of doing that would be to add a hash for each file to the encrypted file name?
-2. Extend the tool to allow for the decryption of data as well, sync source and target folders in both directions.
+3. Extend the tool to allow for the decryption of data as well, sync source and target folders in both directions.
-3. Add support for the following encryption packages
+4. Add support for the following encryption packages
     * https://gopenpgp.org/ (https://protonmail.com/blog/openpgp-golang/)
     * https://www.pq-crystals.org/kyber (https://openquantumsafe.org/)